-You may be wondering what it takes to create your own EP.
-Whether you are looking to give away an EP for free (to augment your fan base) or you simply want to conduct your own focus group and test market a new music genre, ask yourself the following questions before you begin the process of creating your own EP:
+You may be wondering what it takes to create your EP.
+Whether you are looking to give away an EP for free (to augment your fan base) or you simply want to conduct your focus group and test market a new music genre, ask yourself the following questions before you begin the process of creating your EP:

 - Why are you creating an EP?
 In other words, is it a promotional tool, are you experimenting with your music, or is it a way to thank your fans—perhaps after a successful worldwide tour?

 - Who are you creating the EP for?
-This question considers who will be hearing your music, such as what age group, is it for city dwellers or laid-back folks living in the country, etc?
+Consider who will be hearing your music, such as what age group, is it for city dwellers or laid-back folks living in the country, etc.?

 - What style and tone of music would you like to feature?
 Meaning, are you going for a soft country rock vibe with a lot of storytelling or more of an instrumental sound?

 - Will the songs all be new or a mashup of some of your previous work mixed in with some new tracks?

 - Will you be recording your EP on your own, or do you need the help of technicians?

 - How will you be distributing your EP?
 It runs the gamut from using a mass distributor to uploading the EP yourself to your website.